kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 This demonstrates that if weights are relative or when unit weighting is applied, one cannot rely on the covariance errors to represent real errors on the parameter estimates.
-The covariance errors are still based on a change in :math:`chi^2` of 1.0, but the weights do not represent the variances of the data correctly.
+The covariance errors are still based on a change in :math:`\chi^2` of 1.0, but the weights do not represent the variances of the data correctly.

-To summarize the weighting schemes.
+To summarize the weighting schemes:

    * *Unweighted* or *unit weighting*.
 Set  :math:`w_i=1/\sigma_i^2` to 1.0
    * *Relative weighting*.
 Set :math:`w_i=1/\sigma_i^2` but the errors on